 Each year, USCIS runs out of U visas faster and faster.
-For fiscal year 2014, the cap was reached on December 13, 2013.
-For fiscal year 2015, which just began this past October 1st, USCIS has reached the cap immediately.
+For the fiscal year 2014, the cap was reached on December 13, 2013.
+For the fiscal year 2015, which just began this past October 1st, USCIS has reached the cap immediately.

 This doesn’t mean that you shouldn’t apply for a U visa if you are eligible.
 It also doesn’t mean that cases are just sitting and collecting dust.
 USCIS is still reviewing U cases and making provisional decisions.

 For the cases that are approvable, but can’t be approved because of the cap being reached, USCIS is putting applicants on a wait list and granting them deferred action in the meantime.
 This allows people to obtain a work card and provides them with some legal status while waiting for U visas to become available again.

 Not every case that was put on the waitlist between December 13, 2013, and September 30, 2014, will get granted a U visa this year.
 Some people who were provisionally approved may still have to wait yet another year before officially being granted U status.

 It appears that the wait list is prioritized by the date that an application filed for U status, not by the date approved.
 USCIS has not announced the official cut-off date for U approvals.

 Currently, there are over 30,000 U cases pending with USCIS.
 Of course, not every case will be approved, but even if 1/3 of them are denied, we already have a waitlist that will cover two years.
 U applications will continue to be filed and the wait will continue to get longer and longer.